We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

 In accordance with Jockey Club or Show Committee Rules and to enable animals to be admitted to show grounds and racecourses etc. for competition purposes, horses, ponies and donkeys should be vaccinated as follows:

 After the initial course tetanus vaccinations are usually required every two years depending on which type of vaccine has been used previously.
-The vet will check this when they visit and it is one of the reasons why we ask for the vaccination card to be ready.
+The vet will check this when they visit and it is one of the reasons why we ask for the passport to be ready.

 Remembering when your horse's vaccination is due is your responsibility!
 Historically, we have issued vaccination reminders by text to your mobile phone to jog your memory, and we will continue to provide this service but these reminders should not be relied on 100%.
 If your horse's vaccination goes over its due date, the course will have to be started again and you will incur unnecessary costs.
 It helps the vet if your horse's passport is available for signature at the time of vaccination.

-Animals can be exercised after the F&T vaccinations but should not be sweated up for 2 days.
+Animals can be gently exercised after any vaccinations but should not be worked hard or sweated up for 48hours post vaccination.

 1. All horses intending to participate in FEI competition must have at least received an initial primary course of two vaccinations, given between 21 and 92 days apart.
 Thereafter, a third dose (referred to as the first booster) must be given within 6 months + 21 days after the date of administration of the second primary dose, with at least annual boosters given subsequently (i.e. within one year of the last dose).